-Most CommBank credit cards come with an interest-free period on purchases, meaning you won’t be charged any interest on purchases you make if you pay your closing balance in full by the due date every month.
+Most CommBank credit cards come with an interest-free period on purchases, meaning you won’t be charged any interest on purchases, so long as you pay your closing balance in full by the due date every month.

 When interest is charged

 If you don’t pay your closing balance in full by the due date – that is, if you only pay the minimum amount shown on your statement, make a partial payment, or don’t pay on time – you will be charged interest and lose your interest-free period.

 If you lose your interest-free period, we’ll charge interest on the unpaid balance from the day after the payment due date shown on your statement, until you repay in full.
 Losing your interest-free period means that any new purchases you make will incur interest from the day you make them until they're paid off.

 Some transactions don't have interest-free periods